4 scary hiring mistakes to avoid in Canada’s Tech industry

 Inspired by Indeed's blog, “15 Considerations for Working in Tech”, this article distills five key hiring mistakes employers must avoid.
 As tech professionals and organizations navigate AI disruption, remote work, and fading career paths, organizations must rethink how they attract and retain talent.

-Canada’s tech talent market is not what it used to be.
-As a Yahoo article puts it, the market has gone from boom to bust in a matter of years and ignoring the shift is a costly mistake, making tech firms rethink their workforce strategies.
+Canada's tech talent market is not what it used to be.
+As a Yahoo article puts it, it has gone from boom to bust in a matter of years, and ignoring the shift is a costly mistake, making tech firms rethink their workforce strategies.

 Hiring freezes, AI disruption, and the disappearance of entry-level roles have reshaped the talent pool.
-Understanding what roles are emerging, which ones are fading, and where the competition is fiercest is essential to avoid slow hiring, poor fit, and wasted resources.
+Understanding which roles are emerging, which are fading, and where the competition is fiercest is essential to avoid slow hiring, poor fits, and wasted resources.
 Employers must stay informed to remain competitive.

 The scariest hiring mistake isn't hiring the wrong person; it's building a team that's unprepared for what's next.
 Whether you're scaling AI capabilities, recovering from a hiring freeze, or trying to retain restless talent, your next move matters.